-Certain reserves are kept to manage the accounting processes for non-current assets, financial instruments and retirement benefits and do not represent usable resources for the Partnership - these reserves are explained in the relevant policies below.
+Certain reserves are kept to manage the accounting processes for non-current assets, retirement benefits and accumulated absences do not represent usable resources for the Partnership - these reserves are explained in note 4.

 VAT

 VAT payable is included as an expense only to the extent that it is not recoverable from Her Majesty's Revenue and Customs.
 VAT receivable is excluded from income.